rmit-ir/trisk/README.md

 The tool supports outputting TRisk values in both *inferential* mode (across all topics), and *exploratory* mode (per-topic).

+## Changelog
+22/01/2018 - Fixed issue where the absolute value of negative t-values was not taken, resulting in probabilities outside of [0,1].
+Fixed issue where script would not work without executing inside the folder.

 ## Usage

 ### trec_eval